rickardlofberg/.emacs.d/README.md

 # Comfort of Life<a id="sec-3" name="sec-3"></a>

-This section contain some small things which makes my emacs experience much more pleasent
+This section contain some small things which makes my emacs experience much more pleasent.

 ## Delete and replace region when typing<a id="sec-3-1" name="sec-3-1"></a>